farcasterxyz/docs/docs/learn/architecture/hubs.md

 ### Implementations

-- [Hubble](https://www.thehubble.xyz) - a Hub implementation in Typescript and Rust
+- [Hubble](https://www.thehubble.xyz) - a Hub implementation in TypeScript and Rust

 ## FAQ